Pinterest is truly a game-changer for bloggers and biz owners.

-But I do know a thing of two about Pinterest.
+But I do know a thing or two about Pinterest.

-And when it comes to Pinterest, Pinterest favors pinners who pin other content more than their own.
+And when it comes to Pinterest, Pinterest favors pinners who pin other content, as well as their own.

 When you want to increase your followers and increase your blog traffic, it all comes down to how you rank in Pinterest.
 Similar to ranking in Google, there are certain things that will set you apart from the crowd.